 A total of 185 STPs were excavated within the three general site areas and immediate vicinity.
-The results indicate the majority of the resources' extent are limited to very low densities of surface artifacts.
+The results indicate the majority of the resources' extent are limited to very low densities of surface artifacts and no diagnostic or datable materials were identified on the surface outside of the known site boundaries.
+These isolated materials have no information potential and are not datable.
 Subsurface deposits, which indicate more focused use or occupation, were noted within each resource, but were confined to much smaller areas.
 The boundaries of P-40-002132 and P-40-002273 were refined as a result of the XPI.